dabhijeet51/lumahealth-cypress/README.md

 # Assumptions

-- CAPTCHA will be disabled in the test environment
+- CAPTCHA would be disabled in the test environment